What Happens to Priests Who Pray for Peace?

 Not a single bishop signed.

 Fr.
 Ioann Koval, an ethnic Ukrainian serving in the Moscow Diocese, changed one word in the mandatory prayer.
 He replaced “victory” (победу) with “peace” (мир).
-“With the word ‘victory,’” he said, “the prayer acquired a propagandistic meaning, shaping the correct thinking among parishioners.”
+“With the word ‘victory,’” he said, “the prayer acquired a propagandistic meaning, shaping the correct thinking among the parishioners.”
 A parishioner denounced him.
 Patriarch Kirill suspended him in February 2023.
 The Moscow Ecclesiastical Court stripped him of his priestly rank.[6]

 Archpriest Alexei Uminsky had served as rector of the Church of the Life-Giving Holy Trinity in Moscow for over thirty years.
-He refused to recite the Prayer for Holy Rus.
+He refused to recite the Prayer for Holy Rus’.
 On January 3, 2024, Patriarch Kirill removed him from his rectorship.
 Ten days later, the Moscow Diocesan Court defrocked him for “perjury” by refusing to read the prayer.
 He was tried in absentia.[7]

 Пацифизм в разные эпохи церковной истории присутствовал в еретических доктринах — у гностиков, павликиан, богомилов, альбигойцев, толстовцев, обнаруживая, подобно иным утопическим идеологиям, связь с древним хилиазмом.